 BBC: Goodbye to a Showbiz Giant

 This month, the nation mourned the loss of a comedy legend, Ronnie Corbett.
 The TV personality’s career, which spanned over five decades, produced some of Britain’s best loved programmes, including The Two Ronnies and The Frost Report.
-To commemorate Ronnie – a man small in stature, but big in personality – the BBC and agency RKCR/YR created this witty and touching image to be shared across social media.
+To commemorate Ronnie – a man small in stature, but big in personality – the BBC and agency RKCR/YR created a witty and touching image to be shared across social media.
 A very apt farewell.

 Google: Google Cardboard Plastic